-Harry Jaako

-Mr. Jaako is the Executive Officer, Director and Principal of DCMC (a venture capital firm) and is also President and Director of British Columbia Discovery Fund (VCC) Inc., a British Columbia venture capital fund managed by DCMC.
+William Linton (Chair) Mr. Linton served as the Executive Vice President Finance and Chief Financial Officer of Rogers Communications from 2005 until his retirement in July 2012.
+Since receiving his Chartered Professional Accountant, Chartered Accountant designation in 1977, Mr. Linton has served in various management and director roles for both reporting and non-reporting issuers.
+Mr. Linton became a Fellow of the Institute of Chartered Professional Accountants in 2012.
+Harry Jaako Mr. Jaako is the Executive Officer, Director and Principal of DCMC (a venture capital firm) and is also President and Director of British Columbia Discovery Fund (VCC) Inc., a British Columbia venture capital fund managed by DCMC.
 As a venture capital professional, Mr. Jaako has directed investments in over 30 companies for over 15 years and has been responsible for monitoring the financial reporting of many of these investments.
-He has also, for more than 20 years, served as a senior executive and/or director of numerous reporting and non-reporting issuers and been involved with all aspects of their financial reporting in such executive or board capacities.
+He has also, for more than 20 years, served as a senior executive and/or director of numerous reporting and non-reporting in such executive or board capacities.
 Throughout his career, Mr. Jaako has also served in an advisory capacity to securities regulators and SROs in matters related to corporate finance.
+Lise Lachapelle Ms. Lachapelle is a Strategic and Economic Consultant and Corporate Director.
+She was the former President and Chief Executive Officer of the Forest Products Association of Canada and a former President of Strategico Inc., a consulting firm specializing in public policies.
+She was also a former Senior Vice-President of the Montreal Stock Exchange and also acted as Assistant Deputy Minister in the Federal Department of Industry, Trade and Commerce.